-The UA campus is made up of a variety of facilities, primarily student residences and academic/administrative buildings.
+The UA campus is made up of a variety of facilities, primarily student residences and academic/ administrative buildings.
 Some student residence halls have entrance desks that are staffed by resident assistants during open hours.
-The entrance desks of Tutwiler Hall, Marty Burke Hall, Lakeside East, Presidential Village I & II, Ridgecrest South Community and Bryant Hall are generally staffed 24 hours a day, however COVID-19 precautions temporarily altered some housing procedures.
-Ongoing Housing and Residential Community COVID-19 updates can be found at the HRC website.
-Due to COVID-19, access to on campus housing has been restricted to building residents until further notice.
-Only residents are allowed in their housing facilities, except employees, security personnel, and other individuals with a valid and essential reason.
-These restrictions apply to living spaces in all on-campus housing facilities, and sorority and fraternity living spaces with exceptions for members to access the house for meals or organized meetings.
+The entrance desks of Tutwiler, Marty Burke Hall, Lakeside East, Presidential Village I & II, Ridgecrest South Community and Bryant Hall are generally staffed 24 hours a day.

-In the daytime, there is open access to academic and administrative buildings, with the exception of UA recreation facilities at which users must present membership cards.
+In the daytime, there is open access to academic and administrative buildings, with the exception of UA recreation facilities at which users must present membership credentials.
 Academic and administrative facilities are locked before and after their business hours.
-Students and staff who have access to administrative/academic buildings for after-hours work must lock the exterior doors behind them after they enter, and they are encouraged to follow all personal safety precautions outlined in the Safer Living Guide.
+Students and staff who have need access to administrative/academic buildings for after-hours work hours can begranted access using their Act Card ID.